watertap-org/watertap/docs/technical_reference/costing/costing_base.rst

 * ``LCOW_aggregate_fixed_opex``: ``Pump``, ``ChemicalAdditionZO``
 * ``LCOW_aggregate_variable_opex``: ``Pump``, ``ChemicalAdditionZO``, ``electricity``, ``anti_scalant``

-Importantly, the contribution of flows to the LCOW is found as both an individual contribution to individual unit model breakdownd *and* as separate entries.
+The contribution of flows to the LCOW is found as both an individual contribution to individual unit model breakdown *and* as separate entries.
 For example, ``electricity`` is counted both in
 ``LCOW_component_variable_opex['electricity']`` as well as part of the ``LCOW_component_variable_opex`` for each of the unit models that contribute electricity flow (e.g., ``LCOW_component_variable_opex['fs.pump1']`` includes the electricity cost for pump1).
 Similarly, ``electricity`` is counted both as ``LCOW_aggregate_variable_opex['electricity']`` as well as part of the ``LCOW_aggregate_variable_opex['Pump']``.
 For this reason, the system LCOW is the summation of all indexes in any of the component or aggregate expressions *except* those indexed by flow.